Measuring the robustness of Gaussian processes to kernel choice: OUR WORKFLOW

-In our experiments, we make the following concrete choices (though others are possible).
-Unless otherwise stated, we use a Laplace approximation to the posterior around the MMLE hyperparameters.
-And we compare Gram matrices using a relative Frobenius norm: namely, $\| k_1(X,X) - k_0(X,X) \|_{F} / \|k_0(X,X)\|_F$, where $\|\cdot \|_F$ is the Frobenius norm.
-We construct a histogram of the relative Frobenius norms between $k^{(r)}$ and $k_0$ across $r$, with a marker indicating the position of the relative norm between $k_1$ and $k_0$.
-If the marker lies to the right of the mass of the histogram, we conclude that $k_1$ and $k_0$ are not qualitatively interchangeable; otherwise, we conclude $k_1$ and $k_0$ are qualitatively interchangeable.
+In our experiments, we make the following choices.
+Unless otherwise stated, we approximately sample from $q(\hat\theta)$ by drawing bootstrap samples from $\{(\bx_n, y_n)\}_{n=1}^N$ and re-solving \cref{eq:MMLE} with the bootstrapped data.
+We construct a histogram of the 2-Wasserstein distance between $k^{'(r)}$ and $k_0'$ across $r$, with a marker indicating the position of the 2-Wasserstein between $k_1'$ and $k_0'$.
+If the marker lies to the left of or within the histogram, we conclude that $k_1$ and $k_0$ are qualitatively interchangeable.